toddhodes/ircLogBot/README.md

  - monitors a group of irc channels
  - logs activity on them
- - displays web apges with pointers to the logs
+ - serves web pages with pointers to these logs

-comes in two flavors:
+# comes in two flavors:

 ircLogBot atop pircBot (java):